Era Istrefi

-Era Istrefi (/ˈɛrɑː ɪˈstrɛfi/; /sq/; born 4 July 1994) is a Kosovar singer.
-Born and raised in Pristina, she rose to international recognition with the breakthrough single "BonBon", which experienced commercial success worldwide and received various certifications.
-She later signed contracts with record labels Sony Music and Ultra Music.
-In 2018, Istrefi performed the official song for the 2018 FIFA World Cup, alongside Nicky Jam and Will Smith, at the closing ceremony of the grand final in Moscow.
-Her discography includes works in Albanian and English, among others "Shumë Pis", "Redrum", "Nuk E Di" and "Live It Up".
-Istrefi has received a number of awards and nominations, including the European Border Breakers Award and Top Music Award.
+Era Istrefi (/ˈɛrɑː ɪˈstrɛfi/; /sq/; born 4 July 1994) is a Kosovo-Albanian singer.
+Born and raised in Pristina, she rose to international recognition in 2016 with the breakthrough single "BonBon", which experienced commercial success worldwide.

+She signed to American record labels Sony, RCA, and Ultra Music in 2016, going on to release several singles including the Albanian number-one song "Redrum" featuring Australian producer Felix Snow.
+In 2018, Istrefi was featured on the official song for the 2018 FIFA World Cup, alongside Nicky Jam and Will Smith.

+Istrefi's discography includes works in Albanian and English, and she has received a number of awards and accolades.
+These include a European Border Breakers Award, and multiple Top Music Awards.

 Life and career

 1994–2014: Early life and success in the Albanian-speaking world

 Era Istrefi was born on 4 July 1994 into an Albanian family in the city of Pristina, then part of the FR Yugoslavia, present-day Kosovo.
 Her father Nezir Istrefi, a journalist, died in 2004.
 Istrefi's mother, Suzana Istrefi, a musician active between the 1980s and 1990s, took a break from her career upon her husband's death.
 Her older sister Nora Istrefi is also a singer.

-In 2013, Istrefi made her debut in the Albanian-speaking world with the single "Mani Për Money", eventually releasing material sung in Gheg Albanian featuring English phrases.
-A few months later, she released a follow-up recording, "A Po Don?", which was promoted with a music video; it similarly achieved recognition.
-Her third single "E Dehun" was filmed in a Serbian desecrated Orthodox church.
-Upon its release, "E Dehun" assured Istrefi three Videofest Awards, including one for "Best New Artist".
-In December 2014, the singer made the pop ballad "13", which was produced in the United States, available for consumption.
+In 2013, Istrefi made her debut with the single "Mani Për Money", which was followed by her second single "A Po Don?" alongside an accompanying music video; it similarly achieved domestic recognition.
+Her third single "E Dehun" was filmed in the Church of Christ the Saviour, a desecrated Serbian Orthodox church in Kosovo.
+Istrefi received criticism from the Serbian Orthodox Church after the release of the music video for the song.
+The video depicted a semi-nude woman dancing around the Church of Christ the Saviour, and the Serbian Orthodox Church called her actions "demonic" and "blasphemous".
+The video's director Astrit Ismaili responded by stating that they did not intend to offend Serbs and that he had the permission to shoot the video at the church entrance.
+Upon its release, "E Dehun" yielded Istrefi three Videofest Awards, including one for "Best New Artist".

+In December 2014, Istrefi released the pop ballad "13", which was produced in the United States.
 Its accompanying music video was viewed almost 200,000 times within 24 hours on YouTube, which later resulted in it being featured in V Magazine.
-She received Albanian citizenship in 2016.